Cloud-Drift/clouddrift/docs/install.rst

 - `zarr <https://github.com/zarr-developers/zarr-python>`_ (2.14.2 or later)
 - `tenacity <https://github.com/jd/tenacity>`_ (8.2.3 or later)

+if you install CloudDrift using pip or Conda, these dependencies will be installed automatically.

 Optional dependencies
 ---------------------

-Note: If you are using pip to install xarray, optional dependencies can be installed by specifying extras, such as `pip install clouddrift[plotting] clouddrift[dev] clouddrift[docs]`.
-There is also `clouddrift[all]` to install automatically all optional dependencies.

 For plotting
 ^^^^^^^^^^^^